Lizzy Loves Food

 Jump to Recipe

-It is interesting that gingerbread cookies were at Medieval fairs in England, France, Holland, and Germany for the commoners.
-Can it be that this pain d'Epices was considered a luxury to eat with all that sweet honey which was considered to be very expensive at that time?
+Interestingly, gingerbread cookies were at Medieval fairs in England, France, Holland, and Germany for the commoners.
+Can it be that this pain d'Epices was considered a luxury to eat with all that sweet honey, which was considered to be very expensive at that time.

 I was lucky enough to spend Christmas with my Godmother in 2008.
-As we went to the farmers market, bakers of French pains d'espices were everywhere selling loaves of this French classic.
+As we went to the farmers' market, baked French pains d'espices were everywhere, selling loaves of this French classic.

 At home, we served this spice bread with a slice of foie gras or a slice of cheese to sip with champagne.

-This is a very special recipe to me because Reims is where I come from before we immigrated to the United States.
-It brings me great joy to share this really simple recipe from my Godmother's kitchen for the holidays, now let's get started with a little bit of French cooking.
+This is a very special recipe to me because Reims is where I was born before we immigrated to the United States.
+It brings me great joy to share this really simple recipe from my Godmother's kitchen for the holidays, now, let's get started with a little bit of French cooking.

 Pain D’épices sliced on the table